Birding Tour Borneo: Sabah Classic Tour

 Overnight: Borneo Nature Lodge, Sukau

-The huge Helmeted Hornbill is a spectacular and now rare sight across its whole small global range due to illegal hunting (photo Liew Weng Keong).
+The huge Helmeted Hornbill is a spectacular and now rare sight across its whole small global range due to illegal hunting.

 Day 9.
 Kinabatangan Wildlife Sanctuary to Danum Valley via Lahad Datu

-The Danum Valley Conservation Area boasts 268 bird species, and 110 mammals, 72 reptiles, 56 amphibians, and 37 fish species have been recorded here so far.
+The Danum Valley Conservation Area boasts 268 bird species, and 110 mammals, 72 reptiles, 56 amphibians, and 37 fish species.
 We will search for a good selection of especially the birds and mammals during our time in this great habitat.
-We plan to arrive at the lodge by the middle of the afternoon and begin birding before it gets dark, making a start on the species listed below for days 10 and 11.
+We plan to arrive at the lodge by the middle of the afternoon and begin birding before it gets dark, making a start on the species listed below for Days 10 and 11.

 After dinner we may be able to join one of the night drives to look for nocturnal animals as well as night birds, and we will likely make a couple of night outings during our time in the Danum Valley.
-Results of these are always unpredictable, of course, but with luck we might find Large Frogmouth and Gould’s Frogmouth or something really exciting from the mammalian world, like Red Giant or Thomas’s Flying Squirrels, Colugo, the occasional Bornean Slow Loris or Horsfield’s Tarsier, the tiny Temminck’s Flying Squirrel, or the giant tree-dwelling Malaysian Tarantula (clearly not a mammal!).
+Results of these are always unpredictable, of course, but with luck we might find Large Frogmouth and Gould’s Frogmouth or something really exciting from the mammalian world, like Red Giant or Black Flying Squirrels, Sunda Flying Lemur (Colugo), the occasional Philippine Slow Loris, Horsfield’s Tarsier, or the tiny Temminck’s Flying Squirrel.

 Overnight: Borneo Rainforest Lodge, Danum Valley

 The attractive and endemic (to Sabah) White-crowned Shama can be found around our accommodation in the Danum Valley.

 Days 10 – 11.
 Danum Valley Conservation Area